l337Rooster/Korean-language-parser/README.md

 $ pip3 install -r requirements.txt
 ```
 Download the *Kakao Hangul Analyzer III* from the [kakao/khaiii github page](https://github.com/kakao/khaiii) and
 prepare according to its [build and installation instructions](https://github.com/kakao/khaiii/wiki/빌드-및-설치).
+I
+recommend doing a *full* resource-build when you get to that step.

 To install front-end and webpack dependencies, ``cd`` into the ``frontend`` subdirectory and run the following npm command:
 ``` bash